AibinuolaDamilola/aws-dlp-lambda-automation/README.md

    - Deletes the original object.
    - Publishes a security alert to an SNS topic.
 4. **SNS Notification**: Sends a clear, formatted alert to the incident response team.
+5. **CloudWatch Log**: Log the events for complaince and monitoring

 ---